lgeniaux/ft_irc/README.md

 - [📝] Implement channel operator commands: KICK, INVITE, TOPIC, MODE. 🤝 Louis

 ## Concurrency Phase
-- [📝] Ensure that the server can handle multiple clients simultaneously.
+- [✅] Ensure that the server can handle multiple clients simultaneously.
-- [📝] Implement non-blocking I/O using poll() or its equivalent.
+- [✅] Implement non-blocking I/O using poll() or its equivalent.
+(I decided to use select() but could be changed if needed later)

 ## Testing and Debugging Phase
-- [📝] Choose a reference IRC client and test all functionalities. (probably weechat)
+- [✅] Choose a reference IRC client and test all functionalities. (irssi here)
 - [📝] Ensure error-free operations and compliance with requirements.
 - [📝] Address any bugs and ensure stability.